 How to tell us your views

 You can give your views in a number of ways:

 - Fill in the paper copy of the questionnaire found on page 13 of this consultation document and send it FREEPOST to Freepost Plus RSCR-GSGK-XSHK, Cambridgeshire and Peterborough CCG, Lockton House, Clarendon Road, Cambridge CB2 8FH.
 You do not need a stamp.

 - Telephone the Communications and Engagement Team on 01223 725304.

-Or you can attend one of the public meetings detailed below and tell us what you think:
+Or you can attend one of our future public meetings and tell us what you think.

 We will also attend other meetings organised by groups who are interested in these proposed changes.
 If you would like us to attend your meeting please contact us on the number below.
 Meetings may be subject to change, so please do check back here or contact the Communications and Engagement Team:

 Phone: 01223 725304

 This consultation runs from 13 March 2017, and has been extended until 5pm on 31 July 2017 to take account of the general election.